 Why a 30-Second Video?

 Different audiences have different expectations.
-Depending on what audience you’re targeting, your video will have a different impact based on its length.
+Depending on your target audience, your video will have a different impact based on video length.

-When made for an expert audience, a video should be long, elaborate and packed with information or it will come out as patronizing.
+When made for an expert audience, the length of video clips should be long, elaborate, and packed with information, or they will appear patronizing.

-When made for a layman audience, a video should be short, straightforward and packed with just enough information to keep the viewer engaged or it will come out as overbearing.
+When made for a layman’s audience, a video should be short, at least 30 seconds, straightforward, and packed with just enough information to keep the viewer engaged, or it will appear overbearing.

-Giving a long video to a layman audience or a short video to an expert audience would make them both quickly lose interest in the video as they start feeling it isn’t on their level.
+Giving a long video to a layperson audience or a short video to an expert audience would make viewers quickly lose interest in the video you will create as they will start feeling it needs to be on their level.

-Making a 30-second video is then about understanding the layman audience and providing it what it expects, wants, and needs.
+Making a 30-second video is about understanding the audience and providing what it expects, wants, and needs.

-A typical layman is constantly distracted, with dozens or hundreds of open tabs in the browser and several chat apps running at once.
+A typical layman is constantly distracted, with dozens or hundreds of open tabs in the browser and several chat apps running simultaneously.

-To grab their attention, your video needs to have the right kind of title that gives off what’s known as “information scent”, making them drop everything to click on and watch your video to the end with undivided attention.
+To grab their attention, the video you will create needs to have the right title that gives off what’s known as “information scent,” making viewers drop everything to click on and watch your video to the end with undivided attention.

-Jakob Nielsen, a usability expert, compared the way users hunt for information online to the way animals forage for food in the jungle—by trying to sniff out the information scent, as it were.
+Jakob Nielsen, a usability expert, compared how users hunt for information online to how animals forage for food in the jungle—by trying to sniff out the information scent, as it were.
 When it comes to video titles, this means your title should be: